chanchantang/todo/README.md

 ### Issues
 - When adding new tasks within a certain category, the default category for the task should be that
 - Background image is taking too long to load, solutions: change image, lazy loading?, etc
+- The icon is not part of the selector when choosing dates

 ### Bugs
 - When updating the category of a task, it is not instantly removed from being displayed